 Arima Cider Teppō Water

 If the spring water left a bad taste in your mouth, get your lips around some Arima Cider.
 Not to be confused with alcoholic apple cider, Japanese cider is a non-alcoholic fizzy drink with a sweet lemon/lime flavour.
-Arima Cider in particular has a strong carbonation and what many refer to as a ‘nostalgic’ flavour.
+Arima Cider in particular is strongly carbonated and has what many Japanese people refer to as a ‘nostalgic’ flavour.

 Arima Cider is one of Arima Onsen’s most famous products and can be found in shops across town and even available in restaurants and bars (as a mixer).